-Members are engaged in a range of activities to support the Cairns Botanic Gardens which are renowned for having the best tropical plant exhibitions in Australia.
-This includes propagating plants for sale to the general public, organising events, maintaining a small library, raising funds for enhancements, conducting guided walks and bird walks on a weekly basis, organising guest speakers and meetings and volunteering for the Friends' House shop which provides information, advice, maps and souvenirs.
+Members are engaged in a range of activities to support the Gardens, renowned for having the best tropical plant exhibitions in Australia.
+This includes propagating plants for sale to the general public, organising events, maintaining a small library, raising funds for enhancements, conducting guided walks and bird walks on a weekly basis, organising guest speakers and meetings and volunteering in the Friends' House shop which provides information, advice, maps and souvenirs.

 The Flecker Garden is a key botanic space in the Cairns Botanic Gardens precinct.
 It contains the Conservatory which was constructed with a large donation from the Friends.

 Friends' members share their passion for the Flecker Garden by conducting free weekly tours, guiding visitors along paths and winding their way through leafy undergrowth.
 They highlight the broad range of plants, trees and palms, exquisite orchids, bromeliads and ferns . . . and the bizarre beauty of insect eating pitcher plants.

 The Gardens are on Collins Ave, Edge Hill and can be accessed by public transport from the city (Sunbus) or by car (ample street parking available), by bicycle or on foot.
 Entry is free and the Gardens are open from 7.30am to 5.30pm every day of the year.

 Friends' House - staffed by volunteers - is in the Flecker Garden and is open from Monday to Friday from 9.30am to 3.30pm, providing advice and information to visitors.